Shenalsj/ecommerce-frontend/README.md

 10. **Light Mode and Dark Mode:**
     - Switch between light mode and dark mode for a personalized visual experience.

+11. **Private Routes for Admin:**
+    - Only Admin is allowed to add products and categories.

 ## Getting Started